Physical Events

 ©Caroline Pantling (EFHT)

-Dwayne will be joined by Caroline Pantling the Head of Heritage Services for the Scouts Association UK, who will be shining a light on Scout history.
+Dwayne was joined by Caroline Pantling, Head of Heritage Services for the Scouts Association UK, with in-depth knowledge of Scout history.